mhuang001/fdi-dev/doc/sphinx/usage/dataset.rst

 A product has
    * zero or more datasets: defining well described data entities (say images, tables, spectra etc...).
    * history of this product: how was this data created,
    * accompanying meta data -- required information such as who created this product, what does the data reflect (say instrument) and so on; possible additional meta data specific to that particular product type.
+A number of built-in Parameters can be specified in ``fdi/dataset/resourcese`` in YAML format.
+A helper utility ``yaml2python`` can be run using ``make`` to generate test-ready Python code of product class module containing the built-ins.

 Dataset
 -------